 Students may complete more than one major providing they meet all of the requirements.
 A department cannot require a minimum grade point average for a major nor require a student to take more than 53 credits from a single academic department.
-Not more than 60 credits from a single department will be accepted toward the minimum credits required for graduation except for the degrees of Bachelor of Music, Bachelor of Music Education and Bachelor of Science in Education.

-Transfer students are required to complete at least 40% in their major field of study at B-W. Exceptions may be made by an individual department based on an examination or other appropriate evaluative methods.
+Transfer students are required to complete at least 40% in their major field of study at BW.
+Exceptions may be made by an individual department based on an examination or other appropriate evaluative methods.
 Some departments require more than 40%.

 A self-directed interdepartmental major may be arranged in consultation with the heads of the departments concerned.
 Interdepartmental majors must include coursework from three departments and a minimum of 36 credit hours, of which 15 must be at the 300-400 level.
-Written copies of the agreement specifying the requirements for the interdepartmental major must be signed by the heads of these departments and filed with both the College Registrar and the student's faculty advisor.
-This request must be made prior to the student's earning 91 semester credits towards a degree at Baldwin-Wallace College.
+Written copies of the agreement specifying the requirements for the interdepartmental major must be signed by the heads of these departments and filed with both the University Registrar and the student's faculty advisor.
+This request must be made prior to the student's earning 91 semester credits towards a degree at Baldwin Wallace University.